RutviShukla/Signify/POPUP_TROUBLESHOOTING.md

 ### 8. **Try Unloading and Reloading**
 1. Go to `chrome://extensions/`
-2. Click "Remove" on Deaflix
+2. Click "Remove" on Signify
 3. Click "Load unpacked" again
 4. Select the `extension/` folder
 5. Try clicking the icon